Local SEO

 Screenshot of Google Posts feature in a search result, showing a business's recent update with a call-to-action button - GMB profile optimization

-The Power of Photos and Videos
+The power of photos and videos.

 Visual content is incredibly impactful.
 If your Business Profile has photos, customers are significantly more likely to request directions and visit your website.
 Businesses with a rich photo gallery of over 100 images see dramatically more calls, direction requests, and website clicks than the average business.